skyfloogle/vip-timing/index.md

 and the on-screen portion is only 1 strip tall, an additional 6 cycle penalty is incurred.
-* If the world is partly off the top of the screen, and the on-scren portion is at least 2 strips tall, the additional penalty is only 4 cycles.
+* If the world is partly off the top of the screen, and the on-screen portion is at least 2 strips tall, the additional penalty is only 4 cycles.
 * Each strip that the world is fully below costs an additional 5 cycles.
 * If the world is fully off the bottom of the screen, the cost is **reduced**